KDE/documentation-develop-kde-org/content/docs/getting-started/saving_and_loading.md

 ### saveFileToDisk(const QString &)

 Now we get onto our first file handling code.
 We're going to implement a function which will save the contents of the text area to the file name given as a parameter.
-Qt provides a class for safely saving a file called [QSaveFile ](https://doc.qt.io/qt-5/qsavefile.html).
+Qt provides a class for safely saving a file called [QSaveFile](https://doc.qt.io/qt-5/qsavefile.html).

-The function's prototype is
+The function's prototype is:

 ```cpp
 void MainWindow::saveFileAs(const QString &outputFileName)
 ```

-We then create our QSaveFile object and open it with
+We then create our QSaveFile object and open it with:

 ```cpp
 QSaveFile file(outputFileName);